diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Kubernetes).md

 In this Hands on Lab, you will learn how to implement a full continuous integration and deployment (CI/CD) pipeline using:
 -   Azure Container Service with Kubernetes: your own infraestructure to run your containers.
--   Azure Container Registry: your own private container repository to save your containers.
+-   Azure Container Registry: your own private container repository to store your containers.
 -   Visual Studio Team Services: the service to run your lifecycle application tasks.

 This lab is based on a multi-container web application, available on [GitHub](https://github.com/Azure-Samples/azure-voting-app-redis), developed with Python / Flask and the data component is using Redis.